GoodforGod/micronaut-management-openapi/README.md

 Library only exposes *Swagger* files, not generating them, so you need to generate Swagger for your service first and library will help with its exposure.

-By adding to your Gradle dependencies:
+By adding to your Gradle dependencies (example):

 ```yaml
 annotationProcessor("io.micronaut.configuration:micronaut-openapi:2.1.0")